PirxDevs/lds/README.md

 * configure network with same IPv4 address and DNS servers as used by the host system
 * create keyscript for automatic LUKS unlocking (if supported by chosen Linux distribution)
-* disable predictable network interface names and stick with legacy names like eht0
+* disable predictable network interface names and stick with legacy names like eth0
 * create user account and install SSH key on it

 # BIG FAT WARNINGS!

 * LDS has only some very basic tests against incorrect configuration.
 Be sure to double or even triple check your configuration before running LDS.
 Be careful!
 * LDS will erase all contents of devices used for installation!
-It will ask for confirmation but once you confirm all data on selected devices will be permamently deleted.
+It will ask for confirmation but once you confirm all data on selected devices will be permanently deleted.
 Be very careful!
 * LDS will set root password on installed system to `Linux`.
 Be sure to change it right after first boot of your new system.
 * You are using LDS at your own risk!
 LDS authors are not responsible and cannot be responsible for any damage caused by use or misuse of LDS.